az9713/medical-report-analyzer/README.md

 ## Highlights
 - Line‑based extraction tailored for Quest Diagnostics reports ("Reference Range:" lines).
 - Detects per‑measurement units and normalizes to canonical units when possible.
-- Computes simple trends and risk status; renders a clean dashboard.
+- Captures measurement dates and computes time-aware trends and risk status; renders a clean dashboard.
 - All processing is local; PDFs and build outputs are ignored by Git for privacy.

 ## Prerequisites